 For a one-two punch, this First Aid Beauty KP Bump Eraser Body Scrub offers up some serious exfoliation via both chemical and physical ingredients.
-In fact, results are seen so quickly that it's earned more than 3,000 five-star ratings from Amazon shoppers who report that it's "life-changing" and "works like a charm."
+In fact, results are seen so quickly that it's earned more than 23,000 reviews from Amazon shoppers, some of whom report that it's "life-changing" and "works like a charm."
 The formula combines 10% AHAs (in the form of glycolic and lactic acids) with pumice buffing beads to loosen dry skin cells.
 And to help keep skin calm during and after your scrubbing session, the tube also includes bisabolol, which is an oily liquid derived from the German chamomile plant.
 The non-irritating formula is cruelty-free, vegan, and doesn't contain synthetic fragrances, dyes, or parabens.

 2. This All-Natural Scrub That Comes In So Many Nice Scents